-Most Ice Wines don’t undergo an aging process after the fermentation.
-There are exceptions though: Some North American wines age in oak barrels for several months to develop their complex aromas.
+Most ice wines don’t undergo an aging process after fermentation.
+There are exceptions, though: Some North American wines age in oak barrels for several months to develop their complex aromas.

-Since then, German vintners produced Ice Wine occasionally in the following decades whenever the weather allowed it.
-As winters tended to be too mild to freeze grapes, they didn’t put too much effort into producing it.
+Since then, German vintners produced ice wines occasionally in the following decades whenever the weather allowed it.
+As winters tended to be too mild to freeze grapes, they did not put too much effort into producing them.

-But other countries produce the sweet dessert wine as well.
+But other countries produce sweet dessert wine as well.
 Immigrants from Germany brought their traditions to Canada in the 1970s.
 In Ontario and British Columbia, they faced ideal conditions and leveraged them to make Canada the leading country in production volume.
-Today, Vidal Ice Wines from Ontario are among the best in the world.
+Today, Vidal ice wines from Ontario are among the best in the world.
 Other important producers are Austria, the United States, and New Zealand.

 White styles typically are full-bodied and offer flavors of honey, peach, citrus, mango, or other tropical fruits.
 Reds are a little lighter but also sweeter than whites.
 They offer aromas like dried figs, cherry, pomegranate, or red berries.
 Oak-aged types add nutty nuances to their bouquet.

-To enjoy Ice Wine to the fullest, you should create the perfect conditions in terms of temperature and aeration.
-Besides, make sure to use the right glasses.
+Ice wine is great pure with or instead of dessert.
+But you can also mix it into ice wine cocktails.
+In any case, you should create the perfect conditions in terms of serving temperature and aeration.
+Also, make sure to use the right glasses.

 What Is the Right Glass for Ice Wine?

-You might consider serving Ice Wine in dessert wine glasses (also called aperitif glasses).
+You might consider serving ice wine in dessert wine glasses (also called aperitif glasses).
 These glasses are small in size, with a volume of about 4 ounces (120 milliliters) to make it easier to serve proper portions.
 They are not the best match, though.
-Better go with tulip-shaped white wine glasses.
+You better go with tulip-shaped white wine glasses.
 They provide more room to breathe and allow you to swirl the wine properly before tasting.
-Fill them with portions of 1.5 to 2 ounces of Ice Wine (45 to 60 ml).
+Fill them with portions of 1.5 to 2 ounces of ice wine (45 to 60 ml).